pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kssetmajorfunctionhandler.md

 ## -description

 The **KsSetMajorFunctionHandler** function sets the handler for a specified major function to use the internal dispatching.
-It routes through a KSDISPATCH_TABLE contained in the opaque object header to be the first element within a structure pointed to by an **FsContext** within a file object.
+It routes through a KSDISPATCH_TABLE contained in the opaque object header to be the first element within a structure pointed to by a **FsContext** within a file object.
 The dispatching assumes the table and **FsContext** structure are initialized by the device using **KsAllocateObjectHeader**.

 ## -parameters